 As if this evidence wasn’t enough, the Volpert family, also paid of a criminal to testify at the trial.
 Mahmood Mattan was sentenced to death by hanging in the Cardiff Prison.
 It was only years later that the fake witness was found trying to kill his own daughter with a straight razor.
 This lead to a confusing situation, and after Mattan’s conviction was overturned in 1998, his family received 725.000 pounds in compensation.

-Who says that the justice system is not corrupt has probably never heard of the tragic case of Leo Jones, yet another wrongfully convicted murderer who was executed in the year 1998.
+Who says that the justice system is not corrupt has probably never heard of the tragic case of Leo Jones, yet another one of wrongfully convicted criminals who was executed in the year 1998.
 This man was accused of murdering a police officer named Thomas Szafranski in Jacksonville, Florida.
 Leo Jones was taken in for questioning a few days later.
 According to him, he agreed to sign a coerced confession after being interrogated by the police for hours without end.
 The people who questioned Jones were policemen that were forced out of their uniforms. (also known as “enforcers” who used torture in order to get what they want).
 In 1997, a retired officer came forward and said that one of the men who forced the confession out of Jones beat him during his arrest.

 After this statement, dozens of witnesses came forward, and said that another man was responsible for the murder of Thomas Szafranski.
 As a matter of fact, even Florida Supreme Court Justice Leader Shaw said that there is something wrong with the case, and that recent evidence on the matter casts serious doubt on Jones’s guilt.
 Shaw battled the highest heaven’s to reopen the case, but this wasn’t possible and the victim was sentenced to death by electric chair on March 24, 1998.
 The only thing that he was left with before the sentence was carried out was a meal of his choosing.